 Whether it is a tree on the property line or a tree completely in your neighbor’s yard, you have the right to prune anything that is hanging over your side of the fence.

 You also have the right to throw all branches back over their side of the fence.
 I suggest not doing this if you want to maintain a good relationship.
 If there is fruit on the tree, I suggest returning this to your neighbor as it is their property.

 You will need to check local tree trimming laws to ensure it is legal to trim trees without a permit.

 Do I need to tell my neighbour?

-By law, you are not obliged to inform your neighbour in most cities and counties, but there are somewhere they do mandate communication first to avoid disputes.
+By law, you are not obliged to inform your neighbor in most cities and counties, but there are some places where they do mandate communication first to avoid disputes.

-The law aside, I think it is always a good idea to communicate with your neighbour before you do anything.
+The law aside, I think it is always a good idea to communicate with your neighbor before you do anything.

 It’s not worth falling out over some tree branches.
 Keep it civil and you can’t go wrong.

 Who is responsible for tree removal on the property line?